gcarbo01/db-schema-design-guidelines/README.md

 ## Intro
 ### Summary
 This document lists different patterns for logical and physical data modelling.
 It can read as a cookbook for good data modelling and SQL schema design. <br>
 Of course, this list is always being updated, and the list never will be completed or finished.
 It may not answer your problem today.
 But I have been collecting scenarios to say that it is the most comprehensive list of guidance.
 So, I present this list as the best advice for several situations and scenarios; with all humility, this will be useful for most professionals and organisations trying to standardise data design.
 This is presented as a list of guidelines and best practices to consider when producing logical, physical data models and avoiding re-work or technical debt.
-The subjects have a heavy enterprise and solution architecture and design viewpoint; this is because it is most likely to be used by those trying to instrument governance over development groups.
+The subjects have a heavy enterprise and solution architecture and design viewpoint because it is most likely to be used by those trying to instrument governance over development groups.
 ### Architecture Governance
 Architects can benefit from database SQL schema and data modelling guidance from several viewpoints. <br>
 <br>